Are your OneDrive folders out of sync? Or is your OneDrive stuck on processing changes? Then you will need to reset OneDrive.

 One of the most common issues is open files.
 If you open files online (using Word or Excel Online for example), then OneDrive will show the syncing status because it’s actually syncing the file.
 You can mark the file as Always available to redeem this “issue”

-Syncing to many files
+Syncing too many files

-You can do this by simply clicking on the OneDrive icon > select More > Pause Syncing..
+You can do this by simply clicking on the OneDrive icon > select More > Pause Syncing…

 To long files names

 Resetting OneDrive should fix most problems.
 Always keep an eye on the OneDrive icon to detect problems with syncing of the files.
-If resetting OneDrive didn’t work for you or you have another tip, just drop a comment below.